ojitha/ojitha.github.io/_posts/2023-06-09-Spark-Streaming-part-2.md

       name: ojnw-1
 ```

-In the above file, line# 24, instead of `localhost, must be replaced by the broker.
+In the above file, line# 24, instead of `localhost`, must be replaced by the broker.
 In addition to that, it is important to notice that both the Glue container (Spark) and Kafka container share the same network, `ojnw-1`.
 You need to create this network in your host:

 ```bash
 # to create